 Get 27 and Get 31 (pronounced JET) are two mint liqueurs and staples in the alcohol aisle in most French grocery stores.

-Get 27 came first.
-This green-hued, mint flavoured liqueur was created by the GET brothers in 1796 and initially marketed as “La crème de menthe.”
+Green mint-flavoured Get 27 came first.
+It was created by the GET brothers in 1796 and initially marketed as “La crème de menthe.”

-Get 31 is a more recent invention from 1976, also a mint liqueur but more peppery.
-It is colourless and comes in white frosted glass.
+Get 31 is a more recent invention from 1976.
+It’s also a mint liqueur but more peppery, colourless and comes in a white frosted bottle.

 Serve chilled or over ice and enjoy as a French aperitif drink.
 As a digestif, serve at room temperature in a cordial glass.